8fold/site-joshbruce.com/content-root/public/experiences/health-and-wellness/historical-summaries/202308/content.md

 {!! dateblock !!}

+## Monday, August 14, 2023

+81 percent recovery.

+Both one mile walks.
+Did both at almost 3.5 miles per hour.

+Same set of exercises as August 7; scaling back the single-leg calf raises to 10 per side.

+## Sunday, August 13, 2023

+78 percent recovery.

+This day was a bitch.

+Before eating breakfast I did my store run.
+This is a 4 mile walk, part of which is with added weight; luckily it was a light grocery day.
+When I got home, I unloaded all the groceries, and did the exercises in the Reminders app.

+Then I ate breakfast.

+It was my day to scrub bathrooms, so I did that; that’s a whole exercise routine in and of itself.
+I also swept the kitchen, hall, and small foyer area in the apartment.
+I also did the wood conditioning for those areas.

+Lots of sweat.

+I also packed in all my meals before 4 to try and give more time between my last meal and sleep.
+This hurt.

+## Saturday, August 12, 2023

+81 percent recovery.

+Both 1 mile walks.

+I did the full run of movements from the 10th.

+I started feeling more severe muscle soreness in my calves and hips.
+I decided to reduce the number of hip rotations and calf raises.
+My goal is to try and be able to do all the things each day.

+## Friday, August 11, 2023

+95 percent recovery.

+I only did the morning 1 mile walk because Becca and I need to head to a float tank session right after work.
+There was walking involved, but it wasn’t tracked.

+I did the shower routine from the previous day, and the throughout the day routine less the hip rotations.

+## Thursday, August 10, 2023

+I think the way I’ll handle things is that if my recovery is less or equal 50 percent, I’ll take a rest day.
+If my recovery score is greater than 50 percent, I’ll do whatever is in the Reminders app for that day.

+In the shower I did 5 one-legged slow hip rotations; both sides.
+Everything else was the same from the previous day.

+I did both 1 mile walks at a speed less than 3 miles per hour.

+Shower routine:

+1. 5 standing hip rotations, exceedingly slow; both sides.
+2. 20 hip lifts; both sides.
+3. 10 wall presses; both sides.
+4. 30 toe abductions; seated.
+5. Foot massage, traction, and toe torsion.
+6. 2 minutes assisted toe and ankle extensions; both sides.
+7. 2 minutes assisted toe and ankle dorsiflexions; both sides.
+8. 10 rounds of vagal nerve stimulation breath work; 4 count inhale, chin lock and 4 count hold, 8 count exhale (after releasing chin lock).
+9. 10 rounds of 10 pelvic floor contractions.

+When possible, I did the following throughout the workday:

+1. Rock back breathing (5 count), 10 cat-cows, and upward-facing dog; once.
+2. 10 cat-cows, and upward-facing dog; twice.
+3. Wall breathing; 10 breaths.
+(Usually right after number 1.)
+4. 15 single-leg calf raises; both sides, 3 times.
+5. Pectoral corner stretch; 10 breaths.
+(Usually right after number 4.)
+6. Single arm wall press, hand down.
+(Usually right after number 5.)
+7. Couch quad stretch; 10 breaths, both sides, 3 times.
+(Usually after number 6.)
+8. 10 one-legged hip rotations; both sides, 2 times.

 ## Wednesday, August 9, 2023

 Didn’t have a good recovery after Monday and Tuesday.
 My ankle muscles (not my calves) were very annoyed.
 My left hamstring is awake now; also not happy about it.